hmrc/pillar2-service-guide/source/documentation/set-up.html.md

 The cURL examples shown here will create a test organisation that is *domesticOnly* and has a specific accounting period.

-The *domesticOnly* flag is used to create a MNE or UK-only organisation.
+The *domesticOnly* flag is used to create an MNE or UK-only organisation.
 This will be important when testing the *SubmitUKTR* endpoint and conditional flags which depend on this value.

 ```shell